GorbagWallet/gorbag-test-dapp/README.md

 pnpm install
 ```

 2. Copy your `.example.env` to your `.env` and set the Merchant/Store Address Parameter.
-This is the address that'd recive the funds of the mock NFT you're paying for
+This is the address that'd receive the funds of the mock NFT you're paying for
 ```
 MERCHANT_ADDRESS=A-VALID-GORBAGANA-ADDRESS # a valid address that'll receive the funds of the items in the trashmarket NETWORK=testnet